Snake plants are easy to care for if you know stick to these guidelines!

 Potting & Soil

 Snake plants are not picky about their soil, but a mixture of regular potting soil and cactus mix is best.
-All snake plants grow from tuberous roots that spread new growth out across open ground.
+All snake plants grow from tuberous roots that spread new growth out across the open ground.
 Their roots are thick – great at storing water.
 The roots don’t need much room, either.
 They like to be tight in their container.
 Never use a pot that doesn’t have a drainage hole.
 A large Snake Plant can happily live in a small, shallow pot.

 These plants are known for being low-light tolerant.
 As long as a few hours of light hits them daily they’ll live.
 However, if you want to see your Snake Plant grow you’ll have to give it a bit more sun.
 Medium, indirect light is best.
 Direct sunlight, especially in the summer, can burn the leaves of a Snake Plant that normally lives indoors.